A national reading and writing promotion program, sponsored in cooperation with Affiliate, State Centers for the Book

 There are three competition levels: Level I for children in grades 4 through 6; Level II for grades 7 and 8, and Level III, grades 9–12.
 Winners, announced in the spring of each year, receive cash awards at the national and state levels.
-Deadline to enter is usual in December or January.
+Deadline to enter is usually in December or January.
 Check back for more info.

 Some examples of letters: For Paul, a middle school student in Colorado, Charles Lindbergh’s flight across the Atlantic as recounted in The Spirit of St. Louis helped him to rise above depression.
 For Lucas, a high school student in North Dakota, deliverance from drugs came after reading Jim Carroll’s Basketball Diaries.
 Kristiana Gregory’s description of Cleopatra (Cleopatra VII, Daughter of the Nile) rolling herself in a rug in order to meet the Roman emperor Julius Caesar seemed a little foolish to nine-year-old Analyssa from Illinois.
 She wrote to the author, “Why would you roll yourself in a rug when you could just go up and talk to him?”